Understanding Inference-Time Token Allocation and Coverage Limits in Agentic Hardware Verification

 Hardware verification consumes an estimated 60--70\% of chip design effort \cite{foster:2024}, often dominating engineering cost and schedule.
 Within verification, coverage closure remains one of the most time-consuming and iterative stages.
 Verification engineers manually interpret specifications, draft testplans, generate stimulus, analyze coverage reports, and refine their approach across dozens of iterations, which can take weeks to months for complex designs.

-Recent advances in large language models (LLMs) have enabled agentic coding systems that generate non-trivial programs and interact with toolchains.
+Recent advances in LLMs have enabled agentic coding systems that generate non-trivial programs and interact with toolchains.
 Prior work has explored LLM-assisted RTL design generation \cite{blocklove:chipchat:2023, allam:rtlrepo:2024, delorenzo:creativeval:2024, liu:rtlcoder:2024, liu:verilogeval:2023, lu:rtllm:2024a, thakur:autochip:2024, thakur:verigen:2024, wang:chatcpu:2024, zhang:mgverilog:2024, fu2025gpt4aigchipnextgenerationaiaccelerator, hu2024uvllmautomateduniversalrtl}, as well as verification code generation like assertions \cite{mali:chiraag:2024a, fang:assertllm:2024a, qiu:autobench:2024a}.
-More recently, LLM-assisted verification flows have shown iterative generation of stimulus using simulator feedback \cite{zhang:llm4dv:2023, ma:verilogreader:2024a, hassan:promptverifyrepeat:2025, ye2025conceptpracticeautomatedllmaided}.
-However, two key questions remain underexplored. \textit{(1) Which coverage holes remain fundamentally difficult to close with LLM-generated stimulus?} Automatically analyzing and classifying coverage holes enables exclusion list generation, informs benchmark design, guides human escalation decisions, and provides actionable feedback to designers and verification engineers (e.g., updating the coverage model or the specification). \textit{(2) Where are inference-time tokens allocated during agentic verification?} Token allocation analysis, similar to profiling, can guide efficient agent design, including multi-agent pipelines, dynamic model selection, and structured tool interfaces that reduce token usage.
-It also enables cost optimization and supports developing efficiency metrics, such as stimulus tokens per unit coverage gained.
+More recently, LLM-assisted verification flows have shown iterative generation of stimulus \cite{zhang:llm4dv:2023, ma:verilogreader:2024a, hassan:promptverifyrepeat:2025, ye2025conceptpracticeautomatedllmaided}.
+However, two key questions remain underexplored. \textit{(1) Which coverage holes remain fundamentally difficult to close with LLM-generated stimulus?} Automatically analyzing coverage holes enables exclusion list generation, informs benchmark design, guides human escalation decisions, and provides actionable feedback to designers and verification engineers (e.g., updating the coverage model or the specification). \textit{(2) Where are inference-time tokens allocated during agentic verification?} Token allocation analysis, similar to profiling, can guide efficient agent design, including multi-agent pipelines, dynamic model selection, and structured tool interfaces, that reduce token usage and ever-increasing agentic deployment costs.